cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 The text editor emacs provides a great basis for editing TeX and LaTeX documents.
 Both modes are supported.
-In addition there exists a color highlight module enableling the color display of LaTeX and TeX commands.
+In addition there exists a color highlight module enabling the color display of LaTeX and TeX commands.
 On OSX aquaemacs and carbon emacs have build in support for LaTeX.
 Spell checking is done with flyspell in emacs.

 Vi/Vim
 ^^^^^^

 Another popular editor is vi or vim.
-It is less featurerich but many programmers ar using it.
+It is less feature rich but many programmers ar using it.
 As it can edit ASCII text you can edit LaTeX.
-With the LaTeX add ons to vim, vim becomes similar poweful while offering help and syntax highlighting for LaTeX as emasc does.
+With the LaTeX add ons to vim, vim becomes similar powreful while offering help and syntax highlighting for LaTeX as emacs does.
 (The authors still prefer emacs)